vjbollavarapu/modulyn-community/apps/backend/apps/freelancers/README.md

 ## Overview

-The Freelancers app is a **Community Edition exclusive** feature that enables individual domestic cleaners and contractors to register, manage their profiles, and receive gig assignments through the TidyGen ERP platform.
+The Freelancers app is a **Community Edition exclusive** feature that enables individual domestic cleaners and contractors to register, manage their profiles, and receive gig assignments through the Modulyn ERP platform.

 ## Features